Supply of Services - Terms and Conditions

 3. SUPPLY OF SERVICES

-3.2 The Supplier shall use all reasonable endeavours to meet any performance dates specified in the Specification, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.
+3.2 The Processor shall use all reasonable endeavours to meet any performance dates specified in the Specification, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.

 4. CUSTOMER’S OBLIGATIONS